Large time decay of the Oseen flow in exterior domains subject to the Navier slip-with-friction boundary condition: Proof of Theorem

 The idea of the proof of Lemma \ref{lem-fourier} is found first in \cite{H04}, however, the origin of this lemma goes back to Shibata \cite{S83}.
 Estimate of the form \eqref{est-four} would be easier to apply to various situations.

 We observe that \eqref{key-1} enables us to justify the formula

-in $W^{2,q}(\Omega_3)$ as long as $f\in L^q_{[R]}(\Omega)$ when we start from the Dunford integral representation, perform integration by parts and then move the path of integration to the imaginary axis.
+in $W^{1,q}(\Omega_3)$ as long as $f\in L^q_{[R]}(\Omega)$ when we start from the Dunford integral representation, in which the path of integration may hit the origin on account of \eqref{wh-1} and \eqref{high-int} together with \eqref{remain-unif}, perform integration by parts and then move the path to the imaginary axis.

 Let us close the paper with the following proposition on the local energy decay estimate.
 In fact, once we have that, then we arrive at Theorem \ref{thm} along the same way as in the existing literature, see \cite{I89, KS98, ES05, H04, H16, H20, H21,HS09,Ma21,S08,SY08}, by means of well-established cut-off procedure which consists in two steps: (i) estimate still in $\Omega_3$ for general $f\in L^q_\sigma(\Omega)$; (ii) estimate in $\mathbb R^3\setminus\Omega_3$.
 Since the procedure would be rather standard nowadays, one may omit the proof of Theorem \ref{thm}.
-For the Stokes semigroup ($\eta=0$), the following proposition was already proved by Shimada and Yamaguchi \cite[Theorem 1.5]{SY08}. \begin{proposition} Under the same assumptions of the first half of Proposition \ref{prop-parame}, let $q\in (1,\infty)$ and $R\geq 2$.
+For the Stokes semigroup ($\eta=0$), the following proposition was already proved by Shimada and Yamaguchi \cite[Theorem 1.5]{SY08}. \begin{proposition} Suppose that a constant vector $\eta\in\mathbb R^3$ and a nonnegative function $\alpha\in C^1(\partial\Omega)$ fulfill the relation \eqref{ass-fric} for every $x\in\partial\Omega$.
+Let $q\in (1,\infty)$ and $R\geq 2$.
 For every $m>0$, there is a constant $C=C(m,\alpha,q,R,\Omega)>0$ such that

 for all $t\geq 1$, $\eta\in\mathbb R^3$ with $|\eta|\leq m$ and $f\in L^q_{[R]}(\Omega)$ which is given by \eqref{data-sp}. \end{proposition}

 \begin{proof} We take a cut-off function $\psi\in C^\infty(\mathbb R;[0,1])$ such that $\psi(\tau)=1$ for $|\tau|\leq 1$ and $\psi(\tau)=0$ for $|\tau|\geq 2$.
 Let us divide the integral \eqref{repre} into